vkvoora/academic-kickstart/content/home/overview.md

 +++

 In the quantum chemistry group at TIFR, we characterize the nature of "one-electron" in many-electron systems --- ranging from atoms, molecules to materials --- using ab initio theoretical approaches.
 This has direct implications towards understanding photoelectron spectroscopies and electron transfer process that are fundamental gateways to redox reactions, catalysis and solar-energy capture.
-Our research involves developing first-principles based theoretical formalisms, formulating algorithms and computer codes that are tailored for modern supercomputers, and close collaboration with experimental groups to tackle current problems in charge-transfer processes.
+Our research involves developing first-principles based theoretical formalisms, algorithms and computer codes that are tailored for modern supercomputers.
+We closely collaborate with experimental groups to tackle current problems in charge-transfer processes.

-*If you are interested in joining the research group, please refer to the [openings](#openings) page.*
+*If you are interested in joining the group, please refer to the [positions](/openings/) page.*